oblivion-hymns/leijona/README.md

 credit but it's not necessary.

 ## Issues
-If you have issues, comments, or suggestions, please feel free to make them.
+If you have issues, comments, or suggestions, please feel free to make an issue on Github.